mohammadfneish/mirotalk/kubernetes/README.md

 ## p2p-ingress.yaml

-This is generic ingress object in kubernetes that is responsible to route external traffic to mirotalk deployed application and if used in conjuction with p2p-cert.yaml (default) will provide TLS enabled access to your mirotalk instance
+This is generic ingress object in kubernetes that is responsible to route external traffic to ilearncenters deployed application and if used in conjuction with p2p-cert.yaml (default) will provide TLS enabled access to your ilearncenters instance

 ## p2p-service.yaml